 During the early 1950s, Roanokers joined the TV revolution.
 In allocating channels for the area, the FCC approved 7, 10, and 27 for Roanoke and 13 for Lynchburg.
 According to the WDBJ-TV web site, various interests began competing for the channels around 1950.
 Times World Corporation, which operated WDBJ AM/FM, applied for Channel 7, as did the Polan Brothers of Huntington.
 Shenandoah Life Insurance Company, owner of WSLS AM/FM, applied for Channel 10.
 Roanoke Radio, the owners of WROV, applied for and got Channel 27.
 Lynchburg Broadcasting applied for and got Channel 13.

 WSLS-TV went on the air on December 11, 1952, and was joined a few days later by WROV-TV, Channel 27.
 WLVA signed on in Lynchburg two months later on February 8, 1953.
-To accommodate the new television station, one of the WROV radio studios at the Mountain Trust Bank building was converted to a television studio.
-Lights and a cyclorama were hung and a few set pieces including a piano were brought in.
-A tower and antenna were built atop Mill Mountain.
 But a few months later the station went "belly up."

 |Scenes from the brief life of WROV-TV: A contest (Lee thinks this was at the old American Theater); some of the staff (the two guys in the middle are Frank Koehler and Hayden Huddleston).|

 According to Lee, "we couldn't get the sponsors because we didn't have the programs and we couldn't get the programs because we didn't have the sponsors.
-A Catch 22.
-And we were the first and as far as I know the only station in the country who has ever voluntarily surrendered its permit to the FCC.
-We gave it up."
+A Catch 22."
 So, after operating only a few months, WROV-TV became the first UHF station in the country to go dark in 1953.

 Then the owners began an effort to acquire the other VHF frequency assigned to Roanoke, Channel 7.
 According to WDBJ-TV site, "Times World and Radio Roanoke continued competition for the Channel 7 allocation.
 Times World president J. P. Fishburn led a team of WDBJ and newspaper managers who spent countless weeks and months in Washington in pursuit of the authority to build the new station.